-Here we see that God himself is powerful (1 Chron 29:11), that his voice is powerful (Ps 29:4), and that he acts powerfully – both in creation (Isa 40:26), and also in salvation (Ex 15:6).
+Here we see that God himself is powerful (1 Chronicles 29:11), that his voice is powerful (Psalm 29:4), and that He acts powerfully – both in creation (Isaiah 40:26), and also in salvation (Exodus 15:6).
 Indeed, many of the references to God’s power in the Bible are linked with his might in saving Israel from Egypt:

 Power at the cross

-Before ending, it’s worth saying that although God is all-powerful, there are some things that he cannot do!
+Before ending, it’s worth saying that although God is all-powerful, there are some things that He cannot do!
 For instance, God cannot do anything that is against his own character; therefore God cannot lie, or sin.
-Therefore, we should understand God’s omnipotence to mean that God can do anything that is consistent with his character, and with his holy will.100% Free Bible Course
+Therefore, we should understand God’s omnipotence to mean that God can do anything that is consistent with his character, and with his holy will.